 And here it is nearly finished for the second time.
 The trim is not yet attached in this picture.
 It needs another coat of paint and I ran out in the middle of the project, but you get the idea.

-It’s a lovely light bluish-green with a hint of silver shimmer.
-Don’t you just love the textured look?
-I chose it, because it has a little mid-century modern vibe to it while remaining fairly neutral.
+The pattern is a lovely light minty-green with a hint of silver shimmer.
+I chose it because it has a little mid-century modern vibe to it while remaining fairly neutral.

 I just didn’t think I could look at a bolder pattern for very long.
 And after what this project put me through mentally, I am pretty sure I don’t want to be changing it out anytime soon.
 Not that it wouldn’t be fairly easy.

-All in all, I can only recommend trying this!
+While it turned out to be a comedy of errors but I can only recommend this project!
 Just make sure your helpers are closely supervised at all times.
-Thankfully, our marriage will stay intact and I hope it was worth making some mistakes so you don’t repeat them.
+Thankfully, our marriage survived and I hope it was worth making some mistakes so I can pass what I learned on to you.

-Have you ever considered applying temporary wallpaper to stair risers?
+Have you ever considered applying temporary wallpaper to stairs?
 Do you have any DIY mishaps to share?
-Judging by some of the responses I received on Facebook after I posted about this fiasco, I am definitely not alone in having a project ruined!
+Judging by some of the responses I received on Facebook after I initially posted about this fiasco, I am definitely not alone in having a project ruined!
 Don’t be shy!

 Follow my shenanigans on Instagram here.